How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 This is an attractive and exciting career especially to people who love to work with mentally challenged patients.
 It will provide you with a perfect opportunity to change their lives.

-You will be a specialist doctor who is an expert in mental health.
-Patients that you will be taking care of include:
+You will be a specialist doctor who is an expert in mental disorder.
+Patients that you will be taking care of includes:

 - People dealing with violence, abuse, neglect, and trauma

-- Patients who are stressed, have depression and panic attacks
+- Treat people who are stressed, have depression and panic attacks.
+(Psychoanalysis)

 - Those who have suicide thoughts

-- Patients dealing with mood swings or feeling out of control
+- People dealing with mood swings or feeling out of control

 - People hearing unwanted voices